0x22fe/Unum/README.md

 A programming language designed for simplicity, concurrency, and flow.

 # Status
-The project is currently in active development and an initial working version is almost ready.
+The project is in active development and is now usable.

 # Code
 The project is written in C99, however it may be changed to C89 for improved compatibility.